pingcap/docs/system-variables.md

 - Scope: NONE
 - Default value: `DISABLED`
-- MySQL compatibiltiy read-only variable.
-Set to `YES` when the server has TLS enabled.
+- A read-only variable for MySQL compatibility.
+Set to `YES` by the server when the server has TLS enabled.

 ### have_ssl

 - Scope: NONE
 - Default value: `DISABLED`
-- MySQL compatibiltiy read-only variable.
-Set to `YES` when the server has TLS enabled.
+- A read-only variable for MySQL compatibility.
+Set to `YES` by the server when the server has TLS enabled.

 ### hostname